Ivenyang/cocos-docs/manual/framework/native/JS_RemoteDebugger/en.md

 #### Step In

-Although we haven't implemented **Step In** in remote-debugger, but we can set breakpoint in loop for method to achieve the same goal.
+Although we haven't implemented **Step In** in remote-debugger, but we can set breakpoint in loop or method to achieve the same goal.